nvold/rshell/README.md

 For ||, the command after || will run only if the command before it did not successfully run.

-The next command after ; wil always run.
+The next command after ; will always run.

 Anything after # is considered a comment, and will not be ran.